 Pack a tube of DEET anti-mosquito spray like Off!
 Deep Woods Sportsman Insect Repellent.

 Your regular windbreakers are no good here, if you don’t want to be walking around a soaking mess.
-On the other hand, there's no need to overspend for a fancy rain jacket that'll only do a half-ass job at keeping the water out of your clothes.
+On the other hand, there's no need to overspend for a fancy rain jacket that'll only do a poor job of keeping the water out of your clothes.
 A plain PVC raincoat packs light and provides ample rain cover; it doesn't feel too warm, either.

 Alternatively, you can get a travel umbrella that fits into your handbag or knapsack when folded.
 In the months between July and September, you'll likely need both a raincoat and umbrella to keep you somewhat dry.